BrianDouglasIE/BrianDouglasIE.github.io/posts/string-buffer-c.md

 Anyway here is a string buffer implementation that I extracted from my project.
 You can see the up to date source code at [BrianDouglasIE/c_string_buffer](https://github.com/BrianDouglasIE/c_string_buffer).

-I replace and remove were particularly tricky to implement.
+The replace and remove were particularly tricky to implement.
 My brain was on fire trying to figure out how to juggle the memory about correctly.

 ### Header